RobertHuangLehigh/The-impact-of-CO2-emissions-by-a-vehicle-based-on-Linear-Regression-methods/README.md

 # Abstract

 Background:

-1. Vehicles are now America's biggest CO2 source.
+1.Vehicles are now America's biggest CO2 source.

-2. According to the Energy Information Administration, in 2016, about 1.9bn tons of carbon dioxide emissions were emitted from transportation.
+2.According to the Energy Information Administration, in 2016, about 1.9bn tons of carbon dioxide emissions were emitted from transportation.

 Problems need to solve: